Neogoma/stardust-SDK-doc/developer/api/0-intro.md

 First of all, in order to use the API endpoints, you need to use a paid plan.
 If you haven't subscribed to a paid plan yet, you can do it [here](https://stardust.neogoma.com/pricing).

 ## Headers
-The follwing headers need to be setup to authenticate your account on the request.
-You can find your token [here](https://stardust.neogoma.com/profile).
+The following headers need to be setup to authenticate your account in the request.
+You can find your API token [here](https://stardust.neogoma.com/profile).

 | Name | Value |
 | --- | --- |